Electoral college votes by state

 In most states, electoral votes are distributed on a winner-takes-all basis.
 In Maine and Nebraska, the electoral votes can be split between candidates.

 Latest news you need to know:

-The Democrats are poised to maintain control of House of Representatives.
+The Democrats have maintained control of House of Representatives with a reduced majority.

 Are the candidates performing as expected?Electoral votes by state